artech-git/apollo/content/posts/asref_borrow_deref.md

 ```rust
 let _val = (*x).remove(0);  // x -> Vec<u8> -> .remove()
 ```
-Now you might wonder why are both expression are making valid call to `remove`, once a type implements `Deref` trait it will attempt to call the respective method through implicit derefencing **If required** and will make multiple attempts if the subtype too implements `Deref`
+Now you might wonder why both expressions are making valid calls to `remove`.
+Once a type implements the `Deref` trait, it will attempt to call the respective method through implicit dereferencing **if required** and will make multiple attempts if the subtype also implements `Deref`.

-here is a an straight forward exmaple,
+Here is a straightforward example:

 ```rust
 let _val: Option<&mut u8> = x.last_mut(); // x -> Vec<u8> -> &mut [u8]
 ```
-If you visit `Vec<u8>` you will find that it implements [`Deref<Target=[u8]>`](https://doc.rust-lang.org/std/vec/struct.Vec.html#deref-methods-%5BT%5D) hence all the methods on &mut [u8] are directly accessible to us
+If you visit `Vec<u8>`, you will find that it implements [`Deref<Target=[u8]>`](https://doc.rust-lang.org/std/vec/struct.Vec.html#deref-methods-%5BT%5D), hence all the methods on `&mut [u8]` are directly accessible to us.

-this is very useful and if not used cautiously could be the cause for bugs sometimes ! since you may call methods on some other type other than desired type!
-Luckily in such a case only methods which are first observed are called through implicty dereference are called
+This is very useful, but if not used cautiously, it could be the cause of bugs sometimes, since you may call methods on some other type other than the desired type!
+Luckily, in such cases, only methods that are first observed through implicit dereference are called.

 ### Deref Coercion
-One of the most powerful features of `Deref` is onsite coercion if a type implement deref traits, this could be helpful where we wish to avoid explicit casting/ conversions:
+One of the most powerful features of `Deref` is onsite coercion if a type implements deref traits.
+This could be helpful where we wish to avoid explicit casting/conversions:
 ```rust
 fn takes_str(s: &str) {
     println!("{}", s);